fuhuankun/02_DATA_ANALYSIS_AGENT/README.md

 ## ✅ Next Steps

 - Make tools more general and robust
-- Add more analysis tools (time series forecasting, regression, \nclassification).
+- Add more analysis tools (time series forecasting, regression, classification).
 - Improve guardrails for safety.
 - Using MCP/ACP for some analysis or information retrieval.
 - Add some evaluations for runtime quality.